alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/README.md

 By following these steps, you can effectively generate binary masks for road lines within your video frames.

-**Important Note:** Before predicting on video frames, crop the video to an aspect ratio of 1664x576 or a multiple of it.
+> **Important Note:** Before predicting on video frames, crop the video to an aspect ratio of 1664x576 or a multiple of it.
 Otherwise, your output image may appear stretched, and the model may not perform well.
 It is recommended to crop out non-essential parts, such as the sky, to optimize the input for better results.

 <br>

-### <span style="color:gold;">2- Modeling the road lines and positioning the modeled lines relative to the camera</span>
+### $\color{gold}{2-}$ Modeling the road lines and positioning the modeled lines relative to the camera